 Despite all the rain that we had we were still able to see the best attractions in Langkawi.

 We thought that the island was really beautiful.
-We travelled in May, and it was not crowded.
-Langkawi is absolutely worth a trip!
+We traveled during May, and it was not crowded.
+Regardless, Langkawi is absolutely worth a trip!

-We stayed in Malaysia’s second largest city for a short time.
-The city would serve as our base for our day trip to the coast of Desaru to play golf, as well as to simplify our trip to Bintan in Indonesia.
+We stayed in Malaysia’s second-largest city Johor for just a short time.
+The city would serve as our base for our day trip to the Desaru Coast to play golf, as well as to simplify our trip to Bintan in Indonesia.

 We traveled from Langkawi to Johor by plane.
 Cost: 155 MYR per person including golf luggage.

-We liked Johor and found that there were hardly any other tourists in the city.
-And when we saw them, they were usually weekend travelers coming from Singapore.
-We started our days very comfortably and finished them just as comfortable.
-We explored the city, drifting from place to place in the old town.
+We liked Johor and found that there were hardly any tourists in the city.
+And when we did meet them, they were usually weekend travelers coming from Singapore.
+We started our days very comfortably and finished them just as comfortably.
+In the old town, we explored the city and drifted from place to place.
 We also enjoyed the views on the beach of Danga Bay, where we stayed.
-We would travel back to Johor any time.
+Would we travel to Johor again?
+Any time!

 Overview of our travel expenses in Malaysia

-As we decided to go on a world trip, we knew that it wouldn’t be forever.
-But we wanted to try our very best to make it last as long as possible.
-To be able to do that, we had to think about how to spend our savings wisely.
+When we decided to travel the world, we knew that it wouldn’t be forever.
+So we wanted to try our very best to make it last as long as possible.
+And to be able to do that, we had to think about how to spend our savings wisely.